rcos/rcos-handbook/docs/project_management/new_projects.md

 ## Discord channel

 **You shouldn't have to do anything!** When projects are finalized, we automate the creation of categories for each small group which include a voice and text channel for your project.
-The text channel is only visible to you, your team, and the coordinators/faculty.
+The text channel is only visible to you, your team, and the Coordinators/Faculty Advisors.
 You are given permission to pin and delete messages in your project's channel.
-Reach out to a coordinator if you every have issues with your channel or need help.
+Reach out to a Coordinator if you every have issues with your channel or need help.

 ## Setup Your Repository